kanishka3000/json-resume/README.md

 The standard makes it easy to keep your resume up-to-date and share it in different formats without manually recreating it each time.

+## Theme

+This resume uses my custom theme [jsonresume-theme-grande](https://www.npmjs.com/package/jsonresume-theme-grande), published on npm.

 ## Files

 - `resume.json` - My resume data in JSON Resume format
-- `resume.html` - Generated HTML version
+- `resume.html` - Generated HTML version using the Grande theme

 ## Learn More